 November 28, 2019

 Your input is an important part of the master planning process.

 Opportunities for you to provide us with your input will include:

 - Pop-up events; and

-- Project feedback, information and updates on the Have Your Say Guelph engagement platform, available when the project kicks off in September 2019.
+- Project feedback, information and updates on the Have Your Say Guelph engagement platform

-Overall, the intention will be that all recommendations arising from the SWMMP will be reviewed and carefully evaluated prior to submission to City Council in the fall of 2020.
+Your input will be reviewed and carefully evaluated prior to submitting the final recommendations report to City Council in the fall of 2020.

 - Where are we now in terms of program performance and waste diversion and where do we want to be in the future?

 - How should the City adapt to ongoing legislative changes to waste management, including the transition of full financial and operating responsibility for the Blue Box program to the producers of consumer paper and packaging, starting in 2023.

 - What approach, if any, should the City adopt to eliminate single-use plastics in Guelph?